Skip to content

 • Keycloak ensures Joe is authorized to access his workspace.

-Example: Jeff and Jim (shared session, privileged with Docker)
+Example: Jeff, Jim, and Jane (shared store validation, privileged with Docker)

-# Jeff and Jim share a datalab s-jeff with one default shared session
+# Jeff (owner), Jim (admin) and Jane (user) share a datalab s-jeff with no pre-created session.

 # The lab does not use a vcluster and has no workshop files.

-# Credentials to storage are expected to exist in a secret "jeff" in the same namespace.
+# Credentials to storage are expected to exist in a secret "s-jeff" in the same namespace.

-# A Keycloak group, role, and client are created; users "jeff" and "jim" must exist in Keycloak.
+# A Keycloak group, role, and client are created; users "jeff", "jim" and "jane" must exist in Keycloak.

 # This configuration runs the lab in privileged mode: